One reason for the hesitant use of AI: 68% of HR managers complain about a lack of AI know-how in companies – Image: Xpert.Digital

 2. Lack of know-how (68%)

-There is a lack of specialists who have the necessary knowledge to effectively implement and use AI technologies.
+There is a lack of skilled workers who possess the necessary knowledge to effectively implement and utilize AI technologies.

 Companies are concerned that AI tools could compromise their intellectual property.